Your healthcare team will talk to you and your child about any long-term effects your child might have.

 Children who have had AKI have a slightly higher risk of:

 A small number of children will have long-term problems with their kidneys.
-Their kidneys stop working as well as they should – this happens slowly, often over many years.
-This is called chronic kidney disease (CKD).
-These children will need further, specialist treatment in the future.
+Their kidneys may stop working as well as they should.
+This can happen slowly, often over many years and is called chronic kidney disease (CKD).
 If your child has CKD, you and your family will learn more over time about how to help manage the condition, and what to expect.

-AKI: impact on your child and your family
+Impact of AKI on your child and family

-Children who have been successfully treated for AKI can usually do the things that other children their age do.
-They should be able to continue going to school or nursery.
-They can play with other children and stay active.
+Children who have been successfully treated for AKI can usually do all the things that other children their age do.
+Your healthcare team will let you know when they can go back to school or nursery.

 More information